DevBlock777/coxygen-cardano-haskell-industry-starter-kits/NFT-MarketPlace/off-chain/frontend/README.md

 ## Development

+Start the Vite development server:

 ```bash
 npm run dev
 ```

-By default, Vite serves the app at:
+The app is usually available at:

 ```text
 http://localhost:5173